-The DXd ADC portfolio of Daiichi Sankyo currently consists of seven antibody drug conjugates (ADCs) with five in clinical development across multiple types of cancer.
-These include ENHERTU, a HER2 directed ADC, and DS-1062, a TROP2 directed ADC, which are being jointly developed and commercialized globally with AstraZeneca; patritumab deruxtecan (U3-1402), a HER3 directed ADC; and DS-7300, a B7-H3 directed ADC, and DS-6157, a GPR20 directed ADC, which are being developed through a strategic research collaboration with Sarah Cannon Cancer Institute.
+The DXd ADC portfolio of Daiichi Sankyo currently consists of seven antibody drug conjugates (ADCs) of which five are currently in clinical development across multiple types of cancer.
+These include ENHERTU, a HER2 directed ADC, and datopotamab deruxtecan (DS-1062), a TROP2 directed ADC, which are being jointly developed and commercialized globally with AstraZeneca; patritumab deruxtecan (U3-1402), a HER3 directed ADC; and DS-7300, a B7-H3 directed ADC, and DS-6157, a GPR20 directed ADC, which are being developed through a strategic research collaboration with Sarah Cannon Cancer Institute.

 Each ADC is engineered using Daiichi Sankyo's proprietary and portable DXd ADC technology to target and deliver chemotherapy inside cancer cells that express a specific cell surface antigen.
-Each ADC consists of a monoclonal antibody attached by a stable tetrapeptide-based linker to a topoisomerase I inhibitor payload (chemotherapy) with a customized drug to antibody ratio (DAR) to optimize the risk-benefit ratio for the intended patient population.
-ENHERTU (5.4 mg/kg) is approved in the U.S. and Japan for the treatment of adult patients with unresectable or metastatic HER2 positive breast cancer who received two or more prior anti-HER2-based regimens in the metastatic setting based on the DESTINY-Breast01 trial.
+Each ADC consists of a monoclonal antibody attached by a stable tetrapeptide-based linker to a topoisomerase I inhibitor payload (chemotherapy).

+ENHERTU (fam-trastuzumab deruxtecan-nxki) (5.4 mg/kg) is approved in the U.S. under accelerated approval and Japan for the treatment of adult patients with unresectable or metastatic HER2 positive breast cancer who have received two or more prior anti-HER2 based regimens in the metastatic setting based on the results from the DESTINY-Breast01 trial and is under accelerated assessment in the European Union.
+ENHERTU is approved in the U.S. with Boxed WARNINGS for Interstitial Lung Disease and Embryo-Fetal Toxicity.

+ENHERTU (6.4 mg/kg) is also approved in Japan for the treatment of patients with HER2 positive unresectable advanced or recurrent gastric cancer that has progressed after chemotherapy based on the results from the DESTINY-Gastric01 trial.
 ENHERTU has not been approved in the EU, or countries outside of the U.S. and Japan for any indication.
 It is an investigational agent globally for various indications.
 Safety and effectiveness have not been established for the proposed uses being investigated in ongoing studies.
-Patritumab deruxtecan (U3-1402) is an investigational agent that has not been approved for any indication in any country.
-Safety and efficacy have not been established.